Cyndi Vail-Castro, P.E.

-My research examines the role of water in coupled natural and human-influenced systems.
-I study the consequences of environmental and societal stressors through a mixed-methods approach, including geospatial technologies, social sciences, systems-thinking, hydrological modeling, and stakeholder-driven modeling.
-By approaching human-influenced watersheds as a complex system, I investigate emergent phenomena that exist at the convergence between social equity, environmental justice, climate resiliency, and natural disaster mitigation.
+My research examines the role of water in coupled human-environmental systems.
+I study the consequences of climate and social stressors through a mixed-methods approach, including geographic information systems, socio-hydrology, hydrological modeling, and stakeholder engagement.
+By approaching watersheds through the lens of complexity, I investigate emergent phenomena among social equity, environmental justice, climate resiliency, and natural disaster mitigation.

-With a background as an urban hydrologist and civil engineer, I have experience working alongside politicians and resiliency leaders when planning regional water systems.
-As such, I have become convinced that our challenge is not purely qualitative nor quantitative.
-Rather, there exists a unique connection between human behavior and the water cycle.
-My research exists at this interface and extends the paradigm of socio-hydrology toward actionable decision-making by working in partnership with stakeholders.
+With 10 years' experience in hydrological engineering and municipal governance, I have become convinced that our challenge is not purely qualitative nor quantitative.
+Rather, there exists a unique connection between human behavior and the water cycle which we must explore across scales.
+My research exists at this interface by focusing on science-based decision-making for critical water challenges.

-I believe there is a unique opportunity to resolve planetary water challenges by bridging the gap between science and policy.
-We are living in a critical time, where climate change is no longer 'on the horizon' but rather a current threat to civilization and the environment.
+I believe there is a unique opportunity to resolve water challenges by bridging the gap between science and policy.
+We are living in a unique time, where climate change is no longer 'on the horizon' but rather a current threat to civilization and the environment.
 As such, we necessitate understanding how communities plan for water-related extremes to achieve health and justice.
-We must do so in partnership with decision-makers to genuinely impact governance and equitable outcomes both for our generation and those to follow.
+We must do so in partnership with decision-makers to genuinely impact governance and equitable outcomes for generations to follow.